nerdschoolbergen/shellscripting/exercises/exercise-2.md

 :bulb: Googling is NOT cheating :-)
 ---

-## 1.1 - Files and directories
+## 2.1 - Files and directories

 :pencil2: Start by opening your terminal application.

 :exclamation: __macOS Catalina users__: The default shell in macOS Catalina is set to `zsh`.
-This means that when you open Terminal, you will need to start bash by typing `bash` and then pressing <kbd>Enter</kbd>.
+This means that after you open Terminal, you will need to start bash by typing `bash` and then pressing <kbd>Enter</kbd>.
 Alternatively, you can set the default shell to `bash` by following [this guide](https://www.howtogeek.com/444596/how-to-change-the-default-shell-to-bash-in-macos-catalina/).

-### 1.1.1 - In your terminal
+### 2.1.1 - In your terminal

 These first tasks are all about getting comfortable in your terminal, and execute some common commands.